Nil Ratan Sircar Medical College and Hospital

-The Nil Ratan Sircar Medical College and Hospital (NRSMC&H), also known as NRS Medical College, Kolkata (formerly Campbell Medical College), is a public medical school and hospital in Kolkata, India.
+The Nil Ratan Sircar Medical College and Hospital, also known as NRS Medical College (formerly Campbell Medical College), is a public medical school and hospital in Kolkata, India.
 It is located in Sealdah, in the heart of Kolkata.

-The institute was established on 1 December 1873 as Sealdah Medical School.
+The medical college was established on 1 December 1873 as Sealdah Medical School.

 History

 In 1864, the British government was compelled to open a hospital due to the social and political pressures that arose from epidemics, class struggle, and the Sepoy Mutiny.
 Considering this urgent need, the decision was made to convert the Sealdah Market Building at Central Hall into what was to be known as the Sealdah Municipal Hospital.

-On 1 December of 1873, the Sealdah Medical School was established and underwent several name changes.
+On 1 December 1873, the Sealdah Medical School was established and underwent several name changes.
 In 1884, it was renamed the Campbell Medical School and in 1894 became the Campbell Medical College.
-After gaining independence from British rule in 1950, the college was renamed for the last time to Nil Ratan Sircar Medical College in honor of freedom fighter and one of the college's famous alumnus, physician Sir Nilratan Sircar.
+After gaining independence from British rule in 1947, the college was renamed for the last time in 1948, to Nil Ratan Sircar Medical College in honour of freedom fighter and one of the college's famous alumnus, physician Sir Nilratan Sircar.

-The institution is recognized under the Medical Council of India, New Delhi, and is run by the Government of West Bengal.
+The institution is recognised under the National Medical Commission, New Delhi, and is run by the Government of West Bengal.
 It is affiliated with West Bengal University of Health Sciences and offers both undergraduate and postgraduate studies in various departments.